 Paula Polhill is a passionate and skilled Psychologist with a difference.
-Paula operates her private practice near Ryde, in Sydney’s Inner West, specialising in marriage counselling and treating anxiety.
+Paula operates her private practice near Ryde, in Sydney’s Inner West, with a special interest in treating anxiety and marriage counselling.

 Over many years of counselling experience, Paula has noticed some common themes emerge in her Client’s suffering.
 When people get ‘fused’ in the following areas, they can feel psychologically distressed, stuck and hopeless.

 Change in life is not always welcome but inevitable.
 Some changes create more stress than others.
 Whether we’ve been recently bereaved, separated, experienced infidelity, lost our job or adjusting to retirement; instead of moving forward by taking action, we can find ourselves stuck in a place of trying to ‘fix’ the past, replaying the “If onlys” and spending countless hours in our head trying understand ‘why’.

 Some of us have the resilience to adjust to events beyond our control and problem solve in the moment, when necessary.
 Many of us, however, have thoughts that are dominated by problem solving every possible outcome the future could bring.
 Living with constant worry and anxiety is a life of unnecessary suffering.